CFDResearch-HATCH2020/unity-imu-example-game/README.md

 7. Enable developer options and USB debugging on Android device (https://developer.android.com/studio/debug/dev-options)

+8. **In the PlayerControls.cs script, change the address of the sensor.
+The address is printed on the back of the Metawear sensor.**

-8. If on Windows, make sure USB device driver installed
+9. If on Windows, make sure USB device driver installed

-9. Set Android device to allow USB debugging
+10. Set Android device to allow USB debugging

-10. Make sure Bluetooth is turned on, and pair sensor with device
+11. Make sure Bluetooth is turned on, and pair sensor with device

-11. In Unity, select Build and Run
+12. In Unity, select Build and Run
-   11a.
+   12a.
 You will be prompted to specify a location to save the file.
 You can select any location on your computer - it won't matter for on-device debugging.

-12. Control a game using a sensor!
+13. Control a game using a sensor!

 ## Helpful links